jgador/loggle/docs/azure/README.md

    ![Upload the Loggle ARM template](../../media/arm/upload-custom-template.png)

 4. **Review the parameter form.** The portal shows all parameters from `loggle.json`.
 Use the screenshot below to see which fields you need to fill in before you continue.
+The **Region** value is taken from the resource group you selected, so there’s nothing to edit there.

    ![Fill in the Loggle parameters](../../media/arm/build-own-template.png)